jamesdaus/SealNet2/README.md

 "python seenBefore.py"

+Must be used within the SealFaceRecognition repo instead as we utilize facepy and network from that repo.

 This will require ./probePhotos.txt, ./referencePhotos.txt, and a trained SealNet model, which can be directed to in "model_name" in main().

 Output will be written into ./testResult.txt